panzerstadt/full-stack-notes/data/Languages/ES6/Javascript/Web Frameworks/Reactjs/redux-readme.md

 - does dispatching (an independent entity previously in flux)
 - delegates the work of figuring out what state changes need to happen (flux STORE's job) to the ROOT REDUCER which passes to REDUCERS

+> Those actions will be then passed to the ALL of the reducers combined into our rootReducer and each one of them will return a new copy of the state modified (or not) according to the requested action.

 ```
 STORE --passes current state--> ROOT REDUCER --passes to relevant reducers--> REDUCERS copy and make changes to copy --pass changed copy back--> ROOT REDUCER --passes new state back--> STORE that makes it the official new state
 ```